What is School Refusal or School Can’t?

 How will they ever live in the outside world?

-Working with family’s, I have seen that every journey is different relating to School Can’t.
+Working with family’s, I have seen that every journey is different relating to School Refusal.
 There are however, similar themes that arise.
 The course I have created address these themes; what about my child’s future, buildings networks who understand, co-regulating, the outside world, finding ways that do work for my child, working with school, working together to parent & self-care.